 |---|---|

-Note: Always match the MTC details with the physical markings on the flange for full verification.
+Note: Always match the MTC details with the physical markings on the flange for full verification, then verify the numbers against the ordered standard and any supplementary requirements.

 How to review and verify an MTC